juychen/juychen.github.io/docs/2_Setup/SetupCloud9.md

 Here, we have attached the IAM role to our Cloud9 environment.

 ## Managed Credential Handling from Cloud9
-To not have Cloud9 overwrite the IAM roles with temporary crendentials, we will disable temporary crendential management within Cloud9.
+To not have Cloud9 overwrite the IAM roles with temporary credentials, we will disable temporary credential management within Cloud9.

 ![Image](../../src/img/Setup/Cloud9-12.jpg)